 All three of the winning pieces were up for bid, along with art by more than two dozen local artists who worked in Covington's Devou Park to create new works for the freshART auction.
 Another two dozen contributed items for silentART, a collection of previously completed pieces.
 A highlight of the auction was "Notre Dame Paris," a pastel of the iconic French cathedral by the late artist Wolfgang A. Ritschel, featuring the spire lost in last year's devastating fire.

 The livestream auction was conducted by auctioneer H. David Wallace of Heritage Bank.
 In addition to final bidding action, the interactive event also included artist profiles and videos, trivia games, prizes, a "make-along" signature drink recipe with freshART mixologist Kelly Johnson.

-Since freshART began in 1992, more than a half million dollars has been raised, bringing educational and cultural activities to more than a quarter-million Northern Kentucky children.
+A portion of the sale of both freshART and silentART creations will be donated by the artists to Behringer-Crawford’s youth education programs, benefiting area children.
+Since freshART began in 1992, more than a half million dollars has been raised, bringing educational and cultural activities to a quarter-million Northern Kentucky children.

-Behringer-Crawford Museum is supported in part by our members, the City of Covington, Kenton County Fiscal Court, ArtsWave, Kentucky Arts Council, the Northern Kentucky Sports Hall of Fame and The Carol Ann and Ralph V. Haile, Jr. US Bank Foundation.
+Behringer-Crawford Museum is supported in part by its members, the City of Covington, Kenton County Fiscal Court, ArtsWave, Kentucky Arts Council, Northern Kentucky Sports Hall of Fame and The Carol Ann and Ralph V. Haile, Jr. US Bank Foundation.